jdeath/Bedrock-Homeassistant/README.md

 # Bedrock-Homeassistant

 Initial commit of a bedrock integration for homeassistant.
 Not easibly useable as built-in minecraft mcstatus must be updated to at least 5.1.1.
 I put in an issue.
+Hopefully this capability will be integrated into the built-in Minecraft Server because the format should be almost identical

 Place bedrock folder in your custom components